-- German Foreign Minister Frank-Walter Steinmeier, right, and his counterpart from Sudan Ali Ahmed Karti brief the media after a bilateral meeting at the foreign ministry in Berlin, Wednesday, June 4, 2014 (AP Photo/Markus Schreiber)
+- German foreign minister Frank-Walter Steinmeier (R) and his counterpart from Sudan Ali Ahmed Karti brief the media after a bilateral meeting at the foreign ministry in Berlin on 4 June 2014 (Photo: AP/Markus Schreiber)

 On 15 May, a Khartoum court sentenced 27-year-old Meriam Yehya Ibrahim to death by hanging for apostasy after she refused to recant her faith and revert to Islam.

 The court convicted Ibrahim, who is in custody with her 20-month-old son and her newborn baby girl, of the charges on May 11th and gave her three days to return to Islam.

 Western officials, including UK prime minister David Cameron, condemned the verdict, calling it "barbaric".

 The Italian President Giorgio Napolitano on Thursday voiced the hope the Ibrahim would get a retrial adding that he was following the case "with keen participation".

 Karti said at a joint press conference with his German counterpart Frank-Walter Steinmeier in Bonn yesterday that handling the case is governed by legal appeal process to achieve justice to the satisfaction of all parties, stressing that the government does not interfere in judicial decisions.